pratyay-banerjee/KnowledgeExtractionOBQA/README.md

 # SML-575
 ## Evaluating Information Retrieval Models using BERT features and OpenBookQA

+# [NEW]
+1. Added Precision@1 and Precision@3 metric code in Xgboost-All / Xgboost-Tokens.
+Kindly replicate those also with MRR for Test.
+2. SVM trainSampleSize change accordingly.
+TrainingData maxSize : 75000.

 Dataset is present in : /scratch/pbanerj6/sml-dataset/ranking

 1. train.tsv